tyhopp/prpl/docs/content/index.md

 ---

-If you would like to dig deeper into the thinking behind PRPL, have a look at [design decisions](design-decisions).
+See [getting started](/getting-started) next, or you would like to dig into the thinking behind PRPL jump to [design decisions](design-decisions).